beltran99/sinergise-task/task2.md

-In order to make custom datasets available in the Copernicus data browser, the data can be onboarded via the Sentinel Hub "Bring Your Own COG" (BYOC) API.
+In order to make custom datasets available in the Copernicus data browser, the data can be onboarded via the "Bring Your Own COG" (BYOC) API.
 This document presents a detailed step-by-step guide on how to efficiently onboard your data.
 The following are the main steps described in this guide:
 - [1.
 Configure s3 bucket](#1-configure-s3-bucket)
   - [Sync s3 to same region as BYOC](#sync-s3-to-same-region-as-byoc)
   - [Update bucket policy](#update-bucket-policy)